2Pass

 Useful legal-tech work has to preserve uncertainty.
 A good interface should make the process clearer without pretending that public rules are simpler than they are.

-2Pass is an informational product concept, not a law firm and not a substitute for advice from a qualified attorney or consular authority.
+2Pass is an informational research prototype, not a law firm and not a substitute for advice from a qualified attorney or consular authority.